redoun-hossain/redoun-hossain/README.md

 ## 🚀 About Me:

-I design and develop AI-driven automation systems and workflow solutions that help businesses automate operations, reduce manual effort, and scale efficiently using n8n, GoHighLevel, Zapier, CustomGPT, APIs, and AI agents.
+I design and develop AI-driven automation systems and workflow solutions that help businesses automate operations, reduce manual effort, and scale efficiently using tools like n8n, GoHighLevel, Zapier, CustomGPT, APIs, and AI agents.

 ## ⚙️ Core Expertise